 BME (with Honors), University of Florida; MME, Louisiana State University; DMA in Instrumental Conducting, University of Washington (Seattle).

-Dr. Linda R. Moorhouse joined the Illinois faculty in the fall of 2010 and currently serves as Associate Director of the School of Music.
-She also holds an appointment in the Bands Division as Senior Associate Director.
-Prior to her current position, she served as Interim Director of Bands at Illinois, where she also taught graduate and undergraduate conducting.
-Concert ensembles under her direction have been featured at both national and regional conferences of the College Band Directors National Association, and the North American Saxophone Alliance International Conference.
+Dr. Linda R. Moorhouse joined the University of Illinois faculty in the fall of 2010 and currently serves as Associate Director of the School of Music.
+She also holds an appointment in the Bands Division as Senior Associate Director and is a member of the conducting faculty.
+Prior to her current position, she served as Interim Director of Bands at the University of Illinois and taught graduate and undergraduate conducting, and wind band history.

 Dr. Moorhouse is active as a conductor, clinician, and adjudicator both nationally and internationally and her service to the band profession is a matter of record.
-She currently serves as Vice President of the prestigious American Bandmasters Association, and is both a past president and the current Executive Secretary of the National Band Association, where she also serves as Editor of the NBA Journal.
-Recognized internationally as a Member Laureate of Sigma Alpha Iota (professional fraternity for women in music), she is a recipient of the "Diploma of the Sudler Order of Merit" from the John Philip Sousa Foundation in recognition of extraordinary service to the music community.
-The National Band Association has recognized her contributions to bands and band music on numerous occasions with the NBA Citation of Excellence, along with recent election to the Academy of Wind and Percussion Arts (AWAPA).
-She is also a past President of Women Band Directors International, where she is a recipient of the organization's "Silver Baton" and "International Golden Rose" awards for outstanding leadership and service to the music profession.
+Concert ensembles under her direction at two different universities have been featured at either national or regional conferences of the College Band Directors National Association and the North American Saxophone Alliance International Conference.
+She currently serves as Vice President of the prestigious American Bandmasters Association and will become the organization's second female president since 1928 in 2019.
+She is a past president and the current Executive Secretary of the National Band Association, the largest professional organizaton for bands, where she also serves as Editor of the NBA Journal.
+She is also a past President of the Women Band Directors International, where she is a recipient of the organization's "Silver Baton" and "International Golden Rose" awards for outstanding leadership and service to the music profession.
+Honored as a Member Laureate (member of international distinction) of Sigma Alpha Iota, the professional fraternity for women in music, Dr. Moorhouse is also a recipient of the "Diploma of the Sudler Order of Merit" from the John Philip Sousa Foundation in recognition of extraordinary service to the music community.
+She also serves as a member of the Sousa Foundation's Sudler Trophy Committee.
+The National Band Association has recognized her contributions to bands and band music on numerous occasions with the NBA Citation of Excellence, along with recent election to the National Band Association's Academy of Wind and Percussion Arts (AWAPA).
+She was the 72nd inductee to this honored academy of prominent musicians and educators.
+She is a member of the VIP community within the Division of Education at Conn-Selmer, and is also recognized in Grove Music Online.

-Dr. Moorhouse received a Doctor of Musical Arts in Instrumental Conducting from the University of Washington, where she studied with Peter Erös and Timothy Salzman.
+Dr. Moorhouse received a Doctor of Musical Arts in Instrumental Conducting degree from the University of Washington, where she studied with Peter Erös and Timothy Salzman.
 She holds a Master of Music Education degree from LSU, and a Bachelor of Music Education with Honors degree from the University of Florida, where she is a member of the University of Florida Bands Hall of Fame.